About

 Many people have family letters from the Civil War, some have correspondence from the Revolutionary War, and a few have even earlier colonial dispatches and letters, but this was one of those inspiring moments in my personal history journey.
 There were additional documents in the bible, a pastoral reference for Vina and her mother, Abagail MASON Chase, and several sheets removed from another family bible with births, deaths, and marriages recorded, Vina’s being the latest entry.

-This discovery reinvigorated my interest in history, archival preservation, paper conservation, and restoration, the bible is in poor condition with a significant amount of leather dry rot.
+This discovery reinvigorated my interest in history, archival preservation, paper conservation, and restoration, the bible is in poor condition with a significant amount of red rot.
 It is a common style c.
 1877 family bible frequently found here in the U.S. I ordered some preservation materials to consolidate and stabilize the cover before it crumbles away to nothing.
 Unfortunately, the cover is badly damaged from a century of abuse.
 Replacement covers are available in the same style indicating the common nature of this volume.
 The text block and spine are in fair to good condition.
-This brings me to my areas of interest, while I am certainly interested in research, and archives as well as in field work, I also have a good deal of interest in the preservation and restoration of books and documents, graphology, paleography, and in collection curation and presentation, i.e. public history.
-As a maker and costumer, fun hobbies in their own right, I am also interested in producing museum-quality replicas and supporting living history.
+This brings me to my areas of interest, while I am certainly interested in research, and archives as well as in fieldwork, I also have a good deal of interest in the preservation and restoration of books and documents, graphology, paleography, collection curation and presentation, and public history.
+As a maker and costumer, I am also interested in producing museum-quality replicas and supporting living history.

 In 2004, when my grandmother passed, I was finishing flight school and working on my commercial pilot and instructor certificates.
-I had become interested in warbirds and vintage aircraft in flight school, and enrolled in an Airframe & Powerplant program in hopes of working on these old aircraft, preserving them for future generations, graduating with an AS in Aviation Maintenance Technologies, three academic certificates, and an A&P Mechanic certificates from the FAA.
+I had become interested in warbirds and vintage aircraft in flight school and later enrolled in an Airframe & Powerplant program in hopes of working on these old aircraft, preserving them for future generations, graduating with an AS in Aviation Maintenance Technologies, three academic certificates, and an A&P Mechanic certificates from the FAA.
 I was on track for work in aviation education, teaching one semester of Airframe at my alma mater.
-Opportunities in the aviation industry for someone just starting are inevitably tied to a few required commitments, long hours, travel, and relocation, none of which were in the cards for me.
+However, for someone just starting in the aviation industry, opportunities are inevitably tied to a few required commitments, long hours, travel, and relocation, none of which were in the cards for me.
 I plan to get back to flying and building experimental aircraft at some point, for now, aviation is an interest on the back burner.

-A few odd twists of timing and opportunity, a move to Oregon, and I was back in school working on a Bachelor of Science in Religion.
-Philosophy, theology, and early church history have been topics of interest for many years.
+A few odd twists of timing and opportunity saw us moving to Oregon, and me enrolling in school and working on a Bachelor of Science in Religion.
+Philosophy, theology, and early church history have long been topics of interest to me.
 I started the degree in 2018 and completed it in December 2020.
 At the time I had notions of working on a Master’s in Divinity with a concentration in church history.
-I enjoyed working on that degree, but it became clear that the theological path was not the path I needed to be on.
-It was also clear that I was going on to a different master’s program, history.
+I enjoyed working on that degree, but it became clear that this theological path was not the path I needed to be on, in the spring of 2021 I began a master’s program in a different field, history.

-I started my first graduate program in Spring 2022 completing it in December 2023 with an M.A. in History, primarily American and military history.
-I began a second graduate program in the spring of 2024 and will complete it in December 2024 with an M.A. in Public History.
-The decision to pursue a terminal degree was made a reality at the beginning of 2024.
+I started my first graduate program in Spring 2021 completing it in December 2023 with an M.A. in History, primarily American and military history.
+I began a second graduate program in the spring of 2024 and completed it in December 2024 with an M.A. in Public History.
+The final decision to pursue a terminal degree was not fully made until late 2024.
 Anyone who knew me in primary or high school would fall down laughing had it been suggested that I would earn a master’s, let alone pursue a doctorate.
-Not that I lacked ability, no, what I lacked was focus and drive.
+Not that I lacked ability, what I lacked was focus and drive.

-I had been kicking around the idea of a Ph.D. from the time I started the bachelor’s, I even planned my classes in both master’s to maximize efficiency before I was sure I would pursue the second master’s.
+I had been kicking around the idea of a Ph.D. from the time I started the bachelor’s program, I even planned my classes in both master’s to maximize efficiency before I was sure I would pursue the second master’s.
 I just wasn’t sure I would go on to the doctorate.
 In the spring of 2024, I decided to apply to the doctoral program and was accepted.
-At the earliest opportunity, I registered for my first two classes as an official doctoral student in spring 2025.
-In reality, my last semester in the master’s in public history is for both programs, two of the three classes are required for the doctorate and are at the doctorate level, HIST 705 and HIST 706.
+I registered for my first two classes as an official doctoral student for the spring 2025 term.
+In reality, two of the three classes in my final semester in the public history program were required classes for the doctorate and most of my classmates were working on their doctorates.